ralphhendriks/aoc2024/README.md

 ## Day 7

 The first time with big numbers, so the first time using `int64`.
 The `strconv.ParseInt` method is a bit more cumbersome than `strconv.Atoi`, but that's only a minor annoyance.
 I implemented the concat operator for part 2 by going back to string representation, which feels a bit hacky, but it was the fastest day of getting it done as I did not find an int-only log10 implementation in the standard library.

+## Day 8

+Not difficult, but a bit quick and dirty solution.
+First time passing a function as an argument to swap out the antinode pattern/algorithm.